mkoslacz/minimal-mistakes/_posts/2017-01-31-why-shall-i-choose-viper-architecture.markdown

 Moreover, it introduces a huge acceleration to the enterprise mobile development process as a whole team can work on the one screen at once and that leads to increase frequency of a dev - QA iterations during the sprint.
 That powerfully eases an agile approach - customer can review screens earlier.
 It also soothes a dev - QA edge by keeping QA busy on the reasonable level, it's not like in an „old” approach where bored QA takes care about other projects on the beginning of a sprint, and when a whole bunch of views is ready at the end of a sprint you have to wait for QA to finish another projects, and then you DDoS them using all the views you have developed.

 Furthermore, it makes multi-platform development much easier as Android and iOS can share Contracts, tests, Rx streams and general logic of internals, if you manage to maintain uniform architecture across platforms.
-In addition, if you write your Android code in [Kotlin][kotlin], you can port the presenter, tests and some utils between platforms with very little effort, as Kotlin and Swift have very similar grammar.
-Android and iOS parts of the team can do different modules at once, and after finishing that they can switch and base their code on already done components of the another platform.
+In addition, if you write your Android code in [Kotlin][kotlin], you can port the presenter, tests and some utils between platforms with very little effort, as Kotlin and Swift have a very similar grammar.
+Android and iOS parts of the team can do different modules at once, and after finishing that they can switch and base their coding on already done components of the another platform.
 It also enhances bugs detection as if both platforms share the same logic, if a bug is detected in one platform, it can be fixed on both.

  Looking at all of the paragraphs above - well, that's a pretty bunch of advantages!

 # Doubt

 Yes, yes, I can hear you yelling *"But my view X is so simple, I don't care about creating six components for that!
 It's over-engineering!
 There's even nothing to test!"*.
 Now think about that app you did last time.
-You have pretty similar, very simple view X in there, but now it has grown to the enormous size.
+You had pretty similar, very simple view X in there, but now it has grown to the enormous size.
 Have you managed to refactor it?
 No?
 Well.
 Is there something to test right now?
 And is it tested out?
 Well...
 Now you see.

-Moreover, I don't think that having to create some components is an argument if we can delegate this dirty work to some scripts or plugins like [Moviper Templates Generator][moviper-generator] or [Generamba][generamba].
+Moreover, I don't think that having to create some components really is a downside if we can delegate this dirty work to some scripts or plugins like [Moviper Templates Generator][moviper-generator] or [Generamba][generamba].

 Of course there is also some entry threshold but it usually takes only a few days to feel really confident in this architecture.
 And the gain of using VIPER grows with every line of code that adds a pinch of a complexity to your codebase.
 Of course there is also some boilerplate added to define all of the essential sub-modules, but I don't think that it's a remarkable downside in the face of the upsides of this approach.

 # Sum up